 Membership Freeze Bill Proration

-The amount of this bill varies between $0 and the normal recurring bill amount depending on how the system calculates what the client owes / is owed before their next normal billing date.
-If the client owes money, that amount is charged in the prorated bill.
-If the client is owed money (this can happen if the membership is frozen right after paying for a full billing period, for example), the prorated bill will be $0 and the client may receive a credit/discount on their next normal bill.
+The amount of this bill varies between $0 and the normal recurring bill amount depending on how the system calculates what the Client owes or is owed before their next normal billing date.

-The following variables are used in the calculation
+The variables used in the calculation:

 • Billing period length (in days)